echeran/smile-of-murugan/webbook/chapter04.md

 professional historiographers and critics, as well as by intellectual readers, as classical, in the same sense in which we regard some parts of our national literatures as classical.
-Second, it has been, since founded the Draviḍa Samgha in Matura of the Deccan in the year 525 "after the death of Vikrama".
-I give the two passages: (1) siripuṁjja pădasīso dāviḍasaṁghassa kāragovuttho ṇāmeṇa vajjaṇaṁdī pāhuḍavedī mahasattho // paṁcasae chavise vikkamarāyassa maraṇapattassa / dakkhiņa mahurājādo dāviḍasaṁgho mahāmoho //".

-1 Cf. X. S. Thani Nayagam, *Ancient Tamil Poetry* (xeroxed), 1964, p.
-7.
-4

-probably the 5th-7th Cent.
+Second, it has been, since probably the 5th-7th Cent.
 A.D., a finite, “frozen" corpus, a body of texts which had not been expanded since it ceased to be part of a live oral tradition.
 Since those times, it has become a part of the